Utflykt i LozèreAusflug in die LozèreEscapada en LozèreEscursione in LozèreΕκδρομή στη LozèreUdflugt i Lozère

 "In the beautiful land of Cocagne,

-They built a railway,
+They built a railway line,

-That crosses the countryside,
+That cuts across the countryside,

-Between two rows of green trees,
+Between two rows of green pines.

-On the telegraph wires,
+Up on the telegraph wires,

-The birds have perched,
+The little birds have gathered round,

-And the melancholic cows,
+While the melancholic cows,

 Le Moure de la Gardille